-Julia Grillmayr (*1987) is a Vienna- and Linz-based academic, journalist, radio maker and tap dancer.
+Julia Grillmayr (*1987) is a Vienna- and Linz-based academic, journalist, radio maker, science communicator and tap dancer.
 She holds a PhD in Comparative Literature from the University of Vienna and is currently working on her first Post Doc project „Science Fiction, Fact & Forecast“ at the University of Art and Design Linz.

 2012, back in Vienna, I met with my dear longtime friends Louise Horvath and Tanja Traxler, who had also just finished their masters.
 Coming from very different disciplines (Tanja is quantum physisist and science journalist, Louise studied socio-economics and spatial planning), we discovered we were interested in the same topics and the broad field of philosophy of technology.
 Also, all three of us wanted to work in academia, but found the idea of writing alone on one text for three years not appealing at all.
 We decided to become our own small research group and after a lot of work, we got funded by the interdisciplinary scholarship ‚DOCteam‘ of the Austrian Academy of Sciences.
 Our project was called Thinking Space – An interdisciplinary approach to the spatial dimension of Ambient Intelligence: Symmetries and asymmetries in the interaction between humans and objects.
 In this framework, we investigated into the understanding of space in the context of new persuasive technologies.